List of Top Gear (1977 TV series) episodes: Episodes

 Top Gear was a series of programmes broadcast by the BBC covering motor related issues, new car model reviews, motor show previews, fuel economy, safety, the police, speeding, insurance, consumer advice and used car sales tips among other issues.
 Many presenters featured over the course of the series, most notably Angela Rippon, Noel Edmonds, William Woollard, Chris Goffey, Judith Jackson, Sue Baker, Tiff Needell, Jeremy Clarkson, Quentin Willson and Vicki Butler-Henderson.

 When it became a network show, it was broadcast on BBC 2 on Thursday nights for Series 1, then on Tuesday nights between Series 2 and Series 17, then reverting to the original Thursday timeslot from Series 18 to the end of its run.
 In all, 524 episodes (515 plus the nine regional shows) were broadcast between 1977 and 2002, with a large majority of that figure being Top Gear itself.

 The original series of the Top Gear programme was broadcast in BBC Midlands region only.
-There were nine programmes, the first of which went out on BBC 1 Midlands, on 22 April 1977.
-The listing below does not include these original regional shows, it begins when the programme became a network transmission.
+There were fourteen programmes, the first of which went out on BBC 1 Midlands, on 22 April 1977, at 10:45 PM.
+The first episode was pushed back half an hour due to a re-run of Sailor.
+On the 10th March 1977, this was notably listed on the Black Country Evening Mail, with the title being "Looking for a lady in Top Gear":